openlabs/nereid/docs/installation.rst

 Installation
 ============

-Nereid depends on a handfull of Python libraries including Tryton.
+Nereid depends on a handful of Python libraries including Tryton.

-So how do you get all that on your computer quickly?
+So how do you get all that on your system quickly?
 There are many ways you could do that, but the most kick-ass method is `virtualenv`_.
 The `Flask Documentation`_ has a detailed `section on using virtualenv`_ to install Flask.
 You could refer to the same and then follow the instructions below.